-Doctors in the UK and USA are increasingly writing prescriptions for outdoor activity.
+Doctors in the UK, the USA, and in Scotland are literally writing prescriptions for outdoor activity.

-In Australia, people are exploring the health and medical benefits of their national parks.
-And the Japanese government recommends forest bathing.
+And in Australia, people are increasingly exploring the health and medical benefits of their national parks.

-You could even go on a long distance walk like a Camino.
-I recently met a man who walked a Camino as a way to get clarity on a life-changing investment decision.
-Another used the time to find clarity on a creative project.
+More and more people are also choosing to go on a long distance walk called a Camino.
+A thousand years ago people walked the Camino as a religious pilgrimage.
+Today it is also an excellent way to set aside time for fresh air, exercise, and reflection.
+I recently met someone who walked a Camino as a way to gain clarity on a life-changing investment decision.
+Another used the time to bring clarity on a complex creative project.

-You can read more about it here.
-Or, instead of reading about it, you can do it — this weekend.
+You can read more about this here.
+Or, instead of reading about it, you could choose to do it — either this lunch time or this weekend.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.